-Join Donovan Keith for an in-depth discussion in this video Using the Interactive Render Region to preview your materials, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Using the Interactive Render Region to preview your materials, part of Cinema 4D: Creating Materials.

 When working with materials, you'll want to make sure that you are getting the…highest quality preview of the final result that can.…In this video, we'll go over your different preview options.…Go ahead and double-click on this mirror ball texture in the Materials Manager.…The first place that you can preview your material is in the Material Editor here.…You'll see a texture preview ball, like so.…You can adjust the size of this preview by right clicking and choosing between Small,…Medium, Large and Huge.
 Huge is not quite so grandiose as its name…would imply, but it is a nice improvement.
 If you need an even larger texture…preview, you can right click on this preview and choose Open Window.…